artefactual/atom-docs/admin-manual/installation/linux/ubuntu-bionic.rst

 .. code-block:: bash

-   sudo mysql -h localhost -u root -p -e "GRANT ALL ON atom.* TO 'atom'@'localhost' IDENTIFIED BY '12345';"
+   sudo mysql -h localhost -u root -p -e "CREATE USER 'atom'@'localhost' IDENTIFIED BY '12345';" sudo mysql -h localhost -u root -p -e "GRANT ALL PRIVILEGES ON atom.* TO 'atom'@'localhost';"

 Note that the ``INDEX``, ``CREATE`` and ``ALTER`` privileges are only necessary during the installation process or when you are upgrading AtoM to a newer